shakiryousefi/gumbel-lgn/README.md

 # Mind the Gap: Removing the Discretization Gap in Differentiable Logic Gate Networks

-Official implementation of Gumbel Logic Gate Networks (GLGNs), from the NeurIPS 2025 paper “Mind the Gap: Removing the Discretization Gap in Differentiable Logic Gate Networks.”
+Official implementation of **Gumbel Logic Gate Networks (GLGNs)**, from our NeurIPS 2025 paper: _[Mind the Gap: Removing the Discretization Gap in Differentiable Logic Gate Networks](https://arxiv.org/pdf/2506.07500)_.

 ![GLGN Diagram](glgn_diagram.png)